 2. Amazon Basics Preventative Flea and Tick Topical Treatment for Dogs, Large (45-88 lbs), Fast Acting

 This topical treatment is made for large dogs and is applied directly to the skin.
-The formula absorbs quickly and is intended to withstand regular outdoor activities, including exposure to water after the first day.
+The formula absorbs quickly and is intended to withstand outdoor activities, including exposure to water after the first day.
 It's a practical solution for owners seeking fast-acting, monthly protection.

 What We Like: